peter88213/novelyst_editor/docs/usage.md

 ### Format text

-- **Ctrl-I** places yWriter "Italic" tags around the selected text or around the cursor.
+- **Ctrl-I** places "Italic" markup around the selected text or at the cursor.
+If the selection is already italic, remove markup.
-- **Ctrl-B** places yWriter "Bold" tags around the selected text or around the cursor.
+- **Ctrl-B** places "Bold" markup around the selected text or at the cursor.
+If the selection is already bold, remove markup.
+- **Ctrl-M** removes "Bold" and "Italic" markup from the selection.

-*Be sure not to nest yWriter tags by accident.*
+*The operations described above do not take effect on markup outsides the selection.
+Be sure not to nest markup by accident.*

 ### Undo/Redo